grafana/grafana/docs/sources/datasources/tempo/_index.md

 ## Link to a trace ID from logs

-You can link to Tempo traces from logs in Loki, Elasticsearch, Splunk and other logs data sources by configuring an internal link.
+You can link to Tempo traces from logs in Loki, Elasticsearch, Splunk, and other logs data sources by configuring an internal link.

-To configure this feature, see the [Derived fields]({{< relref "../loki#configure-derived-fields" >}}) section of the Loki data source docs, or the [Data links]({{< relref "../elasticsearch#data-links" >}}) section of the Elasticsearch or Splunk data source docs.
+To configure this feature, see the [Derived fields]({{< relref "../loki#configure-derived-fields" >}}) section of the Loki data source docs or the [Data links]({{< relref "../elasticsearch#data-links" >}}) section of the Elasticsearch or Splunk data source docs.

 ## Link to a trace ID from metrics